wundergraph/wundergraph/docs-website/src/pages/docs/getting-started/sveltekit-quickstart.md

 });
 ```

 The operation name is the name of the file in the operations directory, without the extension.
-The `useQuery` hook will return the result of the operation.
+The `createQuery` function will return the result of the operation.

 ```svelte
 <div class="results">